redhat-cip/dci-pipeline/README.md

-If you want the job to restart on failure to the last known good components, you can specify `fallback_last_success` to lookup components with this tag.
+If you want the job to restart on failure to the last known good components, you can specify `fallback_last_success` to lookup components with these tags.
 This is useful to be sure to have a successful job for a group even when a new delivery is broken to continue testing the next layers in the pipeline.
 Example: